Museum: Early

-Modern history
+Modern

 American museums eventually joined European museums as the world's leading centers for the production of new knowledge in their fields of interest.
 A period of intense museum building, in both an intellectual and physical sense was realized in the late 19th and early 20th centuries (this is often called "The Museum Period" or "The Museum Age").
 While many American museums, both natural history museums and art museums alike, were founded with the intention of focusing on the scientific discoveries and artistic developments in North America, many moved to emulate their European counterparts in certain ways (including the development of Classical collections from ancient Egypt, Greece, Mesopotamia, and Rome).
 Drawing on Michel Foucault's concept of liberal government, Tony Bennett has suggested the development of more modern 19th-century museums was part of new strategies by Western governments to produce a citizenry that, rather than be directed by coercive or external forces, monitored and regulated its own conduct.
 To incorporate the masses in this strategy, the private space of museums that previously had been restricted and socially exclusive were made public.
 As such, objects and artifacts, particularly those related to high culture, became instruments for these "new tasks of social management".
 Universities became the primary centers for innovative research in the United States well before the start of World War II.
 Nevertheless, museums to this day contribute new knowledge to their fields and continue to build collections that are useful for both research and display.

-The late twentieth century witnessed intense debate concerning the repatriation of religious, ethnic, and cultural artifacts housed in museum collections.
-In the United States, several Native American tribes and advocacy groups have lobbied extensively for the repatriation of sacred objects and the reburial of human remains.
-In 1990, Congress passed the Native American Graves Protection and Repatriation Act (NAGPRA), which required federal agencies and federally funded institutions to repatriate Native American "cultural items" to culturally affiliate tribes and groups.
-Similarly, many European museum collections often contain objects and cultural artifacts acquired through imperialism and colonization.
-Some historians and scholars have criticized the British Museum for its possession of rare antiquities from Egypt, Greece, and the Middle East.